FRINXrepo/docs-public/_posts/2017-03-29-sbe-hello-world.md

 To be able to push docker images to Nexus, you need to enable insecure docker registry - Read Deploying a plain HTTP registry [1][1] and Configuring Docker[2][2].

-Open the docker daemon configuration ( /etc/systemd/system/docker.service in centos), find
+Open the docker daemon configuration ( /etc/systemd/system/docker.service ), find
 `--insecure-registry nexus.YOUR-SBE-FQDN:8082`.
 Don't forget to replace YOUR-SBE-FQDN.
 Make sure docker host can resolve this domain name e.g. using ping.
 Restart docker.
-In centos, run
+Run:

     systemctl daemon-reload
     systemctl restart docker